-The Specialization in Executive Leadership provides students with those skills necessary to lead operational units across a broad organizational spectrum.
-The focus is on developing the talents required to advance competitiveness and motivate others to success.
-Students successfully finishing the four courses not only complete the specialization but also earn twelve hours of graduate credit.
+The Certification in Executive Leadership provides students with those skills necessary to lead operational units across a broad organizational spectrum.
+The focus is on developing the talents required to advance competitiveness and motivate others to succeed.
+Students successfully finishing the four courses not only complete the certification but also earn twelve hours of graduate credit.
 This emphasis is offered online and may be completed in conjunction with the Master of Arts in Professional Development and the Master of Science in Human Relations & Business.

 Hours Required: 12